susanyang17/doc/dev-ref/Using_Spreadsheet_JSF_Component.md

 </html>
 ```

-  - Line 16: keikai spreadsheet JSF component tag supports all the
+  - Line 16: Keikai spreadsheet JSF component tag supports all the
     properties that are supported by Spreadsheet ZUL component tag.
   - Line 17: The `book` attribute is used to bind a
     <javadoc directory="keikai">io.keikai.api.model.Book</javadoc> to